adammbalogh/key-value-store/readme.md

 * **Redis**
  * [key-value-store-redis](https://github.com/adammbalogh/key-value-store-redis)
 * **Null**
- * This is an exception, it lives in this abstract package.
+ * This is a fundamental implementation, so it lives in this abstract package.

 # Installation